r-mohanty/Super-Rez/README.md

 The heart of the code is located in the src directory, and was run using the commands in the demo.sh file.
 Given the depth of our models, training is quite time-consuming and use of a high-end GPU is almost mandatory.

-Our report can be found in CS_1430_Final_Progress_Report_Final_Draft.pdf, which is in the main directory, and our poster can be found in 1430_poster_final.pdf, also in the main directory
+Our report can be found in CS_1430_Final_Progress_Report_Final_Draft.pdf, which is in the main directory, and our poster can be found in 1430_poster_final.pdf, also in the main directory.

 # Citations